 Two Tangos, Different Charms

-We describe Latin dances such as rumba, cha-cha and samba as passionate, hot and sexy, but we no longer describe tango in that way.
-Rather, we use elegant, graceful and soulful to describe this dance that once belonged to the Latin dance family.
-In other words, in its development tango has been gradually refined and gentrified, evolving from the dance of brothel to Tango de Salon.
+We describe Latin dances such as rumba, cha-cha, and samba as passionate, hot, and sexy, but we no longer use these terms to describe tango.
+Instead, we describe tango with words like elegant, graceful, and soulful—a dance that once belonged to the Latin dance family.
+In its development, tango has been gradually refined and gentrified, evolving from the dance of brothels to Tango de Salon.

-But once upon a time, tango was a hot, sexy, passionate Latin dance.
+Yet, once upon a time, tango was indeed a hot, sexy, passionate Latin dance.

-Comparing the two kind of tangos, we can see the following differences.
+Comparing the two kinds of tango, we can observe the following differences:

-1. Tango de Salon is danced at a slower pace.
-Earlier tango is danced at a faster pace.
+1. Tango de Salon is danced at a slower pace, while earlier tango was danced at a faster pace.

-2. In Tango de Salon the steps are larger.
-In earlier tango the steps are smaller.
+2. In Tango de Salon, the steps are larger; in earlier tango, the steps were much smaller.

-3. In Tango de Salon the woman's hip movement is moderate, remaining relatively paralell to the man's hips, but in earlier tango the hip movement of the woman is quite large, perpendicular to the man's hips.
+3. In Tango de Salon, the woman’s hip movement is moderate, remaining relatively parallel to the man’s hips.
+In earlier tango, the woman’s hip movement was more pronounced, often was perpendicular to the man’s hips.

-4. Tango de Salon highlights elegance and harmony.
-Earlier tango highlights hot gender identity and gender expression.
+4. Tango de Salon emphasizes elegance and harmony, whereas earlier tango emphasized bold gender identity and expression.

-5. Tango de Salon focuses on subtle, inward feelings.
-Earlier tango focuses on exaggerated visual impression.
+5. Tango de Salon focuses on subtle, inward feelings, while earlier tango focused on exaggerated visual impressions.

-Both tangos have their merits, one shows maturity and elegance, the other shows vigor and passion.
+Both styles of tango have their merits—one showcases maturity and elegance, the other showcases vigor and passion.

 No comments: